Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/0 Main Page.md

 Data type                                       | Note
 ------------------------------------------------|----------------------------------------------------------------------
-`uavcan.protocol.GlobalTimeSync`                | Disabled by default
+`uavcan.protocol.GlobalTimeSync`                | Disabled by default.
 `uavcan.protocol.NodeStatus`                    |
-`uavcan.equipment.gnss.Fix`                     |
+`uavcan.equipment.gnss.Fix`                     | This message definition is deprecated; refer to the UAVCAN specification for detail.
+Enabled by default for compatibility reasons, but **it is recommended to disable it**.
+`uavcan.equipment.gnss.Fix2`                    | This is a replacement to the deprecated message type `uavcan.equipment.gnss.Fix`.
 `uavcan.equipment.gnss.Auxiliary`               |
-`uavcan.equipment.ahrs.Magnetometer`            |
+`uavcan.equipment.ahrs.MagneticFieldStrength`   |
-`uavcan.equipment.air_data.StaticPressure`      | Disabled by default
+`uavcan.equipment.air_data.StaticPressure`      | Disabled by default.
-`uavcan.equipment.air_data.StaticTemperature`   | Publication rate and priority are the same as for `uavcan.equipment.air_data.StaticPressure`.
+`uavcan.equipment.air_data.StaticTemperature`   | Priority is shared with `uavcan.equipment.air_data.StaticPressure`.
+See a note below on publication frequency.
 Disabled by default.
 `uavcan.protocol.dynamic_node_id.Allocation`    | Used to allocate node ID if dynamic node ID allocation is enabled (it is enabled by defualt).

+The publication frequency of `uavcan.equipment.air_data.StaticTemperature` is defined as follows:

+* For firmware versions prior to v4.0, the message `uavcan.equipment.air_data.StaticTemperature` is published at the same rate as `uavcan.equipment.air_data.StaticPressure`.
+* For firmware versions v4.0 and newer, the message `uavcan.equipment.air_data.StaticTemperature` is published at 1/5th of the rate of `uavcan.equipment.air_data.StaticPressure`.
+E.g. if the pressure data is broadcasted at 20 Hz, the temperature data will be broadcasted at 4 Hz.

 ## USB interface

-USB interface allows to use Zubax GNSS 2 as a standalone USB GNSS receiver (also known as "GPS mouse") with standard NMEA 0183 protocol, and also provides access to configuration parameters.
+The USB interface allows to use Zubax GNSS 2 as a standalone USB GNSS receiver (also known as "GPS mouse") interfaced via the standard NMEA 0183 protocol; also it provides access to configuration parameters.

 Please refer to the [USB command line interface documentation page](/usb) for more information specific to this interface.